loretoparisi/wave2vec-recognize-docker/README.md

 ## How to install
-We make use of `python:3.7.4-slim-buster` as base image in order to let developers to have more flexibility in customize this `Dockerfile`.
+We make use of `python:3.8.6-slim-buster` as base image in order to let developers to have more flexibility in customize this `Dockerfile`.
 For a simplifed install please refer to [Alternative Install](#Alternative-Install) section.
 If you go for this container, please install using the provided `Dockerfile`
 ```bash
 docker build -t wav2vec -f Dockerfile .
 ```

 ## How to Run
+There are two version of `recognize.py`.
+- `recognize.py`: For running legacy finetuned model (without Hydra).
+- `recognize.hydra.py`: For running new finetuned with newer version of **fairseq**.

 Before running, please copy the downloaded model (e.g. `wav2vec_small_10m.pt`) to the `data/` folder.
 Please copy there the wav file to test as well, like `data/temp.wav` in the following examples.
 So the `data/` folder will now look like this

 ```